Skip to main content

 Why does Ditjen Imigrasi need the information requested on Sponsor Declaration?

-The Sponsor Declaration serves as a sworn statement from a third party with direct knowledge pertinent to your application.
-For comprehensive guidance tailored to your immigration case and circumstances, consult the official Sponsor Declaration instructions.
+The Sponsor Declaration serves as a sworn statement from a third party with direct knowledge pertinent to your visa application.
+For comprehensive guidance tailored to your specific immigration situation, consult the official instructions for the Sponsor Declaration.

 What other forms are typically filed together with Sponsor Declaration?